Targeted Support & Simplified Advice Working Group

 Background and Purpose

-The purpose of the TISA Financial Guidance and Simplified Advice Working Group is to work with a group of leading financial services firms who are collectively of the view that the current definition of financial guidance remains ambiguous and this is causing consumer detriment.
+The purpose of the TISA Targeted Support and Simplified Advice Working Group is to work with a group of leading financial services firms who are collectively of the view that the current advice and guidance remains ambiguous and this is causing consumer detriment.

 Key issues include:-